ESG Topics A-Z

 - The adoption of science-based laws and regulations that promote optimal feeding practices in the interest of maternal and infant health and nutrition, including policies that codify the Code in national laws and regulations.

-Baby foods comprise a small part of our overall operations, accounting for less than 1% of our 2023 reported net revenue.
-Within our baby foods business, approximately 2% of reported net revenue was derived from infant formula and follow-on formula during the same timeframe.
+Baby foods comprise a small part of our overall operations, accounting for less than 1% of our 2024 reported net revenue.
+Within our baby foods business, less than 1% of reported net revenue was derived from infant formula and follow-on formula during the same timeframe.

 Though a small part of our business, our portfolio of BMS products can play a crucial role in providing support to families when a baby requires a safe alternative to breast-milk to receive essential energy and nutrients.
 In these critical early stages of life, we support affordable and social assistance programs for infants and young kids to help ensure access to these critical products in times of need.

-We follow Wimm-Bill-Dann’s Policy on the Marketing of Breast-milk Substitutes, which sets clear standards for products in this category.
+Our Policy for Marketing of Breast-milk Substitutes sets clear standards for products in this category.
 The policy guides how the company communicates about infant formulas and complementary foods for infants to the general public and healthcare professionals.
-The policy is binding and applies in all countries where the company sells baby food products, even where local laws and regulations are absent or less stringent.
-This policy:
+The policy is binding and applies in all countries where the company sells baby food products.
+Our policy:

 - Prohibits the marketing of infant formulas for infants under 12 months to the general public;